ACI Jet: History

+Their headquarters at the San Luis Obispo County Regional Airport was expanded and was expected to be completed in early 2019.

 In February 2018, Leclercq purchased three new aircraft for the fleet: two Bombardier Globals and an Embraer Phenom 300, focusing on additional international travel.

 ACI Jet had plans to finalize a new facility in March 2020, adding 30,000 sq. ft. of MRO hangar space and 36,000 sq. ft. of office space.
 The additional space was intended to support the expansion of the business' flight-operations services.

 In October 2022, ACI completed the acquisition of the Van Nuys Airport-based aircraft maintenance operation.